-For example, a string trimmer with 25ccs of power can push 25 cubic centimeters of the air-fuel mix through the engine and generate the power correlating with that fuel usage.
+For example, a string trimmer with 25ccs of power can push 25 cubic centimeters of the air-fuel mixture through the engine and generate the power correlating with that fuel usage.

 Generally, the higher the CCs, the more powerful the engine.
-You can expect to pay a bit more for more CCs, but the motor will cut through thicker grass and weeds and even brush.
+You can expect to pay a bit more for more CCs, but the motor will cut through thicker grass, weeds and even brush.

 The next aspect to consider when purchasing a string trimmer is the cut radius.
-When you have the cutting line in your trimmer, it extends from the rotary to cut the grass.
-The more cut radius you have, the more grass the trimmer can cut at one time.
+The larger the cut radius you have, the more grass the trimmer can cut at one time.

 If your trimmer has a 16-inch cut radius, it means the line extends about eight inches on each size, allowing you to cut 16 inches of grass at any given time.
 In the end, a higher cut radius can save you time because you’ll need fewer passes to get the job done.